bedops/bedops/docs/content/reference/set-operations/nested-elements.rst

 Nested elements
 ===============

-This page describes nested BED elements and their impact on BEDOPS tools.
+This page describes nested BED elements, their impact on the performance of BEDOPS tools, and how we can identify them beforehand.

 .. _what_are_nested_elements: